 Please keep in mind that you're not going to be making lots of money writing for these publications.
 The average department length story (1200 words) pays about $350 and the average feature length story (1500-3500 words) pays from $400-$1,000, depending on the story.
 Some very short pieces (200-300 words) pay $50-$100.
 These rates are not guaranteed and vary widely.
 You will, however, receive the best looking local clip you'll ever get and have a ball working with our team.

-Additional Writing Opportunities With Tiger Oak Publications
+Additional Writing Opportunities With Tiger Oak Media

-In the Northwest, Tiger Oak Publications also publishes Seattle Business (edited by Leslie Helm) 12 times a year.
+In the Northwest, Tiger Oak Media also publishes Seattle Business (edited by Leslie Helm) 12 times a year.
 Seattle Bride magazine (edited by Ali Brownrigg) and Oregon Bride (edited by Alisa Welch) are published twice a year in January and June.
 Northwest Meetings and Events (edited by Teresa Kenney) is published quarterly.

 Contact us with questions